 What to do:

-Old Faithful: This might be the most well-known geysers of them all.
+Old Faithful: This might be the most famous geysers of them all.
 It erupts every thirty minutes or so and does not disappoint.

 Steamboat Geyser: The world’s tallest active geyser.
 This geyser has been in the news lately for unexplained eruptions.